 In Year 11 students do not complete Level 1 NCEA.
-They focus on gaining the 10 literacy and numeracy credits along with 12 semester courses to gain depth and breadth across a range of learning areas.
+Their year is also fully semesterised, taking six subjects per semester.
 Students study two semesters of Mathematics and English, the compulsory courses.
 Although Science is optional, we strongly recommend students study two semesters of it.
 Semesters are 18 weeks long.
+In 2022 and 2023 we were a pilot school for the new numeracy and literacy digital co-requisite.
+The aim is for ākonga to have gained these standards by the end of Year 11.

-In Year 12 students still take six courses and there are no compulsory subjects; but we strongly recommend that students select an English and Mathematics course.
+In Year 12 students still take six courses, but they are yearlong and there are no compulsory subjects; we strongly recommend that students select an English and Mathematics course.
 Some courses have recommendations relating to academic performance in Year 11.

-In Year 13 students still have six timetabled courses but one course is Flexible Learning Time where they do not have to be on site.
+In Year 13 students still have six yearlong timetabled courses but one course is Flexible Learning Time where they do not have to be on site.
 This is to provide these young people with the opportunity and responsibility to manage their own workload and understand their own learning styles.
 There are no compulsory subjects in Year 13.
 For students intending to go to university, it is recommended that they select at least four University Entrance approved courses.